 Each October, our Pumpkin Festival draws more than 1,500 people of all ages to our farm.
 This event features Good Food concessions, live music, horse-drawn wagon rides, kids’ activities, and pick your own pumpkins.
 This is a green event; minimize your footprint by bringing your own place setting!

 Come celebrate crisp temperatures, beautiful foliage, and bountiful fall harvest while enjoying community, great food, local musicians, and kids’ activities.
 Bring the family — there is something for everyone!
-Cedar Circle Farm’s 14th Annual Pumpkin Festival in on Sunday, October 9, from 10am to 3pm.
+Cedar Circle Farm’s 14th Annual Pumpkin Festival in on Sunday, October 8, from 10am to 3pm.
 Here’s what we’re cooking up for you, stay tuned for details in September!

 Main Stage 10:30-12:30 am